abcdbug/dbug/README.md

 # `d:bug` | Data Analysis & Bioinformatics User Group

+We meet on select Thursdays, 1:30 pm in the seminar room of the Department for Physiology & Biophysics on the 5th floor in the main WCM building.
+If you would like to receive more information and make sure you get the announcements of the next meeting straight into your inbox, send an email to the [Applied Bioinformatics Core](https://abc.med.cornell.edu).

 Each meeting will get its folder where the material that was discussed will be available.

 Feel free to post issues/comments etc.